verilog-to-routing/vtr-verilog-to-routing/doc/src/yosys+odin/dev_guide/contributing.rst

 4. Performing extraction and optimization of finite state machines by the ``fsm`` command.
 5. Collecting memories and their ports, then creating a multiport memory cell, by the ``memory_collect`` command.
 6. Converting asynchronous memory ports to synchronous ones by merging ports and the related DFFs at their interfaces, using the ``memory_dff`` command.
-7. Examining errors like combinatorial loops, wires with multiple drivers and used wires without any driver by the ``check`` command.
+7. Checking for errors like combinatorial loops, wires with multiple drivers and used wires without any driver by the ``check`` command.

-After performing basic synthesis steps, the ``techmap`` command with the input ``addf2dff`` transforms asynchronous DFFs to the synchronous form using the design provided by Yosys.
+After performing basic synthesis steps, the ``techmap`` command with the input ``adff2dff`` transforms DFFs with asynchronous reset to the synchronous form using the design provided by Yosys.
-The next command follows the same approach but with a modified version of ``adff2dff`` for asynchronous DFFs with the enable signal.
+The next command follows the same approach but with a modified version of the provided design file for DFFs with asynchronous reset and synchronous data enable signals.

 The ``flatten`` command generates an output netlist with only one module, representing the HDL circuit design's top module.
 The ``pmuxtree`` pass is used to transforms `pmux`, a sub-circuit representing parallel cases, into trees of regular multiplexers.
-In the ``autoname`` passes, Yosys generates an easy-to-read BLIF file by transforming signal names into the short format.
-This would help the Odin-II BLIF reader reading necessary data, regardless of additional debugging information used in the Yosys name convention.
+In the ``autoname`` passes, Yosys generates an easy-to-read BLIF file by transforming signal names into a shorter format.
+This command removes some debugging information, such as the path to the source file, that Yosys inserts in names by default and generally gives easier-to-interpret names.

 Then, the optimization pass is called to make the netlist ready for output.
 The option ``undriven`` ensures that all nets without a driver are removed, while the ``full`` optimization option is used to remove duplicated inputs in `AND`, `OR` and `MUX` gates.